A risk factor is something that raises your chance of getting a health problem.

-The adolescent form of scoliosis is by far the most common form.
-This form begins in children over the age of 10, and usually progresses until growth stops in adolescence.
+The adolescent form of scoliosis is the most common.
+It starts in children over the age of 10, and often lasts until growth stops.

-Mild curves affect boys and girls equally, but girls are 10 times more likely to have curves that progress enough to require treatment.
+Mild curves affect boys and girls equally, but girls are 10 times more likely to have curves that will need to be treated.

 You are more likely to have scoliosis if other members of your family have it.

 Adolescent idiopathic scoliosis.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116647/Adolescent-idiopathic-scoliosis.
 Updated June 1, 2019.
 Accessed July 24, 2019.

 Congenital scoliosis and kyphosis.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T908760/Congenital-scoliosis-and-kyphosis.
 Updated January 19, 2016.
 Accessed July 24, 2019.

 Idiopathic scoliosis in children and adolescents.
 Ortho Info—American Academy of Orthopedic Surgeons website.
 Available at: https://orthoinfo.aaos.org/en/diseases--conditions/idiopathic-scoliosis-in-children-and-adolescents.
 Updated March 2015.
 Accessed July 24, 2019.

 Infantile and juvenile idiopathic scoliosis.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T908759/Infantile-and-juvenile-idiopathic-scoliosis.
 Updated March 5, 2018.
 Accessed July 24, 2019.